 Note: if you get into a top drama school, take the bold step.
 I moved across the country to train, and it was the best decision of my life.

+Going to a respected drama school is really important.
+Spending that much time and money on a mediocre training is a waste of time.
+So do your research.
 Look at the teaching staff, facilities, chat with former students, ask questions at the auditions and really make sure it’s the right school for you.

 You have to be thoroughly prepared when you walk into that audition room.
 Nerves will get the better of you if you are not well prepared.